-Headlight Lamp Replacement Magnum 2x4, Magnum 4x4, Trail Boss
+Headlight Lamp Replacement Trail Boss

-- 1. Remove the seat. - 2.
-Remove the plastic panel surrounding the upper portion of the gas tank by first removing the gas tank cap. - 3.
-Remove the Phillips head screws on either side of the panel at the junction of this panel, the lower panels, and the rear of the front fenders. - 4.
-Remove the Phillips head screws on either side of the rear of the upper panel which were revealed by the removal of the seat., and starter pinion - 5.
-Remove the door on the front of the ATV covering the radiator cap by using a stubby, flat screwdriver to disengage the screw.
-Remove the door and set it aside. - 6.
-Disengage the tabs at the front of the upper panel where they snap into the lower panel surrounding the headlight assembly.
+- 1.Remove the seat. - 2.Remove the plastic panel surrounding the upper portion of the gas tank by first removing the gas tank cap. - 3.Remove the Phillips head screws on either side of the panel at the junction of this panel, the lower panels, and the rear of the front fenders. - 4.Remove the Phillips head screws on either side of the rear of the upper panel which were revealed by the removal of the seat. - 5.Disengage the tabs at the front of the upper panel where they snap into the lower panel surrounding the headlight assembly.
 Also disengage the tabs on the upper panel which engage with the lower triangular panels on either side of the machine.
-Lift off the upper panel and set it aside. - 7.
-Reinstall the gas tank cap. - 8.
-Remove the panel surrounding the headlight by removing the Phillips head machine screws from either side of this panel.
-Also remove the two Torx screws at the rear of this panel. - 9.
-Ease the panel forward and up to allow you to reach the socket connected to the headlight lamp.
+Lift off the upper panel and set it aside.

+6.Reinstall the gas tank cap.

+- 7.Remove the panel surrounding the headlight by removing the Phillips head machine screws from either side of this panel.
+Also remove the two Torx screws at the rear of this panel. - 8.Ease the panel forward and up to allow you to reach the socket connected to the headlight lamp.